Swietenia macrophylla

 Swietenia macrophylla, commonly known as mahogany, Honduran mahogany, Honduras mahogany, or big-leaf mahogany is a species of plant in the Meliaceae family.
-It is one of three species that yields genuine mahogany timber (Swietenia), the others being Swietenia mahagoni and Swietenia humilis.
+It is one of three species in genus Swietenia that yield genuine mahogany timber, the others being Swietenia mahagoni and Swietenia humilis.
 It is native to South America, Mexico and Central America, but naturalized in the Philippines, Singapore, Malaysia and Hawaii, and cultivated in plantations and wind-breaks elsewhere.

 Description

 Wood

 Mahogany wood is strong and is usually a source for furniture, musical instruments, ships, doors, coffins, decors.

 It also provides high chatoyance, with an average value above 20 PZC.

 Leaves

-Mahogany is characterised by its large leaves, up to 45 cm (17 in) long.
+Honduran mahogany is characterised by its large leaves, up to 45 cm (17 in) long.
 The leaflets are even in number and are connected by a central midrib.

 Fruits

-The fruits are called "sky fruits" because of its upwards growth towards the sky.
-The fruits of mahogany can be measure to 40 cm (15.7 in) in length, in a light grey to brown capsule.
-Each fruit capsule could contain 71 winged seeds.
+The fruits are called "sky fruits" because of their upward growth toward the sky.
+The fruits of mahogany can reach 40 cm (15.7 in) in length, in a light grey to brown capsule.
+Each fruit capsule may contain 71 winged seeds.